-Additional information on the description of affected entities may be found in Chapter 3, and additional information on the expected economic effects of the proposed action may be found in Chapter 4.
+Additional information on the description of affected entities may be found in Chapter 3, and additional information on the expected economic effects of the proposed rule may be found in Chapter 4.

-Statement of Need for, Objectives of, and Legal Basis for the Rule wreckfish) and golden crab, and adjust sector allocations for dolphin.
-Unassessed species include three jacks (almaco jack, banded rudderfish, and lesser amberjack), five snappers (gray snapper, lane snapper, cubera snapper, dog snapper, and mahogany snapper), four grunts (white grunt, sailors choice, tomtate, and margate), six shallow water groupers (red hind, rock hind, yellowmouth grouper, yellowfin grouper, coney, and graysby), five porgies (jolthead porgy, knobbed porgy, saucereye porgy, scup, whitebone porgy), five other individual species (Atlantic spadefish, bar jack, scamp, hogfish, and gray triggerfish), and four species with zero annual catch limits or ACLs (Nassau grouper, Warsaw grouper, speckled hind, and goliath grouper).
+Statement of Need for, Objectives of, and Legal Basis for the Rule grouper, and wreckfish) and golden crab, and adjust sector allocations for dolphin.
+Unassessed species not in the deepwater complex include three jacks (almaco jack, banded rudderfish, and lesser amberjack), five snappers (gray snapper, lane snapper, cubera snapper, dog snapper, and mahogany snapper), four grunts (white grunt, sailors choice, tomtate, and margate), six shallow water groupers (red hind, rock hind, yellowmouth grouper, yellowfin grouper, coney, and graysby), five porgies (jolthead porgy, knobbed porgy, saucereye porgy, scup, whitebone porgy), five other individual species (Atlantic spadefish, bar jack, scamp, hogfish, and gray triggerfish), and four species with zero annual catch limits or ACLs (Nassau grouper, Warsaw grouper, speckled hind, and goliath grouper).

 The purpose and need of the proposed rule are presented in Chapter 1.
-The purpose of this proposed rule is to modify the accountability measures (AM) for several snapper grouper species (black grouper, mutton snapper, yellowtail snapper, unassessed snapper grouper species, greater amberjack, red porgy, gag, golden tilefish, red grouper, red snapper, snowy grouper, and
+The purpose of this proposed rule is to modify the accountability measures (AM) for several snapper grouper species (black grouper, mutton snapper, yellowtail snapper, unassessed snapper grouper species not in the deepwater complex, greater amberjack, red porgy, gag, golden tilefish, red grouper, snowy